Lucifer (2019 Indian film): Theatrical

 The film was released in theatres worldwide on 28 March 2019.
 It was also dubbed and released in other Indian languages.
 The Telugu dubbed version of the film was released on 12 April 2019.
-Tamil dubbed version was released on 3 May 2019, distributed by Kalaipuli S. Thanu.
 On 30 March 2019, Google India released an animated doodle on their Twitter page featuring Mohanlal and Yuvraj Singh playing tennis, with a caption: "The heroes who know how to smash all records".
 Lucifer, Miami Open, and Yuvraj Singh topped the Google Trends on the week.
 Lucifer was released for digital download on 16 May 2019, available as VOD on Amazon Prime Video in Malayalam, Tamil and Telugu languages.

 Home media

 The satellite rights of the Malayalam version were sold to Asianet.
 The Tamil version was given to Star Vijay Super, and the Kannada dubbed version was given to Star Suvarna.
 The Hindi dubbed version was given to Sony Max.

 Reception

+Lucifer received positive reviews from critics praising its cast performances, cinematography, background score, action sequences and direction.